hyperledger/besu/CODING-CONVENTIONS.md

 * Uses dependency injection
   - Constructors should be simple, with dependencies passed in rather than built in the constructor
-  - Pantheon does not use a dependency injection framework
+  - Besu does not use a dependency injection framework

 * Validates method parameters for public methods using the Guava `Preconditions` class.
 Avoid validating parameters in private methods